remotemeetup/ruby/README.md

 # Ruby Remote Meetups

 ## Kickoff a new Ruby remote meetup
-If you want to present at our Go Remote Meetup, please head to our issue list to [open a new issue](https://github.com/remotemeetup/ruby/issues/new) and fill in all the information for the event.
+If you want to present at our Ruby Remote Meetup, please head to our issue list to [open a new issue](https://github.com/remotemeetup/ruby/issues/new) and fill in all the information for the event.

 Visit our [Remote Meetup Ruby](https://www.bigmarker.com/communities/remote-meetup) channel to see a listing of past events for inspiration.